 - a) A rating of the issue equal to or better than Moody's Baa or Standard and Poor's BBB - b) A rating of recently issued debt instrument(s) of the company of similar term and security as that of the prospective bond issue equivalent to or better than the stated above

 For purposes of this paragraph, the term "limited public offering" shall be defined as an offering made only to institutional investors, not more than 35 in number.
-The intent of this paragraph is applicable not only to the initial sale of the bonds, but to resales, if any, in secondary markets and shall be incorporated in the bond sale documents.

 5. Disposition of Proceeds of Bond Sale